 “We found that brain blood flow is higher when subjects were immersed in water up to the level of the heart compared to on land — laying the ground work for further investigation of its effects on cerebrovascular health,” said Dr. Howard Carter in The American Journal of Physiology.

 While the participants were immersed in water, blood flow to their middle cerebral arteries increased by 14 percent while blood flow to their posterior cerebral arteries increased by nine percent.

 “As with land-based exercise, different types of water-based activities, such as water aerobics and swimming, have slightly different effects on heart function and cerebral blood flow,” said Carter.

-Moreover, swimming can improve your mental well-being…
+How swimming can improve your mental well-being

-- It can help you to shut out external stimuli: Once you immerse yourself into the water, outside sounds are cut off.
+Once you immerse yourself into the water, outside sounds are cut off.
 The only thing you feel is the water against your skin.
 You focus on your breathing, the bottom of the pool, and the ease of the water.
 Things are simplified when you’re swimming.
 It’s a form of moving mediation.

-- It’s a great form of low impact exercise: Gliding through the water gets your heart pumping.
+Gliding through the water gets your heart pumping.
 It’s also great for your muscles and lungs, as well as having low impact on your joints.
 When you take care of your body, your emotional well-being is greatly improved.
 Swimming a few times a week is a great way to exercise and improve your mood.

-- It releases endorphins: A good swim workout releases natural feel good compounds called endorphins.
+A good swim workout releases natural feel good compounds called endorphins.
 It can also convert excess fight-or-flight stress hormones into muscle relaxation.
 New brain cell growth is promoted as a result of releasing the stress.